 Benefits of keeping a health journal for Myositis

-- Medications and Supplements: Indicating medication names, dates, and dosages, when started and ceased, and tuning into any changes as noted in the other parts of your journal can help identify side effects or improvements that can be caused by medications and supplements.
+- Medications, Supplements, Side Effects: Indicating medication names, dates, and dosages, when started and ceased, and tuning into any changes as noted in the other parts of your journal can help identify side effects or improvements that can be caused by medications and supplements.
 This can also be used to continue to monitor changes because sometimes initial side effects wear off once your body gets used to a medication.
 This documentation can be just as important in the future because you may be prescribed a medicine which may have given you an adverse reaction.
 Remember that medications have different names so make sure when you note the medicine you also note alternative names.

 - Physical symptoms: New or changed symptoms such as intestinal or breathing problems, muscle cramping or tingling are examples of symptoms to note.
 This creates an accurate picture and timeline for your doctor to pinpoint when symptoms started and whether they are cause for concern.

 - Pain: It’s important to be specific about the type (sharp, dull, ache), location (thigh, neck, right calf), frequency (24/7 or a couple of times a day), and whether it’s worse or better than normal.
 You can download a “pain chart” from the Internet and use it to describe the intensity of the pain.

 - Energy and fatigue status: Autoimmune disease is notorious for causing fatigue, but documenting the ups and downs also help your doctor identify if your medication needs to be adjusted or if you may have something like an overlap condition.